CZ-NIC/knot-resolver/doc/config-logging-monitoring.rst

      :return: boolean ``true`` when ``debug`` level is enabled.

      Toggle between ``debug`` and ``notice`` log level.
 Use only for debugging purposes.
-     On busy systems vebose logging can produce several MB of logs per second and will slow down operation.
+     On busy systems verbose logging can produce several MB of logs per second and will slow down operation.

 .. py:function:: log_target(target)